 - Open Spotify and play something.
 The sound should now come from your speaker.

-Depending on your car, you may need to select it as the default for the device you’re playing from or configure the connection to allow media sharing.
-Try looking for those options in the Bluetooth settings for the device you’re playing from (i.e. your mobile or tablet).
+You may need to set your car as a default device or allow media sharing.
+Try looking for those options in the Bluetooth settings of the device you’re playing from.

 If the problem persists, check out the support site for your devices’ manufacturers.